dillydill123/inventory-setups/README.md

 Duplicate setups are not allowed in a section.
 If you selected setups which already exist in a section, they will not be added again.
 However, a setup can be a part of as many different sections as you'd like.

+You can use the search bar to search for setups while in section mode.
+Any sections that don't have a matching setup will be hidden, and sections which do have a matching setup will automatically be maximized.

 #### Remove Setups from a Section

 ![Remove from Section](readme_images_and_gifs/remove_from_section.gif)